 In recognising the concept of implied licence, the UK differs from many other Member States which generally provide, subject to the principle of free movement of goods within the EEA, that a national patent can be asserted against parallel imports.

-As before, the draft SI is silent on the rules governing imports from third countries.
-Post Brexit, the principle of implied licence will continue to govern imports into the UK of patented goods put in the market in third countries by or with the consent of the patent owner.
+As before, the SI is silent on the rules governing imports from third countries.
+After the transition period, the principle of implied licence will continue to govern imports into the UK of patented goods put on the market in third countries by or with the consent of the patent owner.
 There is no relevant EU case law to be retained on this point; Silhouette is not applicable.
-However, as already noted, the principle of implied licence will not apply to parallel imports from the EEA.
+However, because of the way in which Part 2 of the SI has been drafted, the principle of implied licence will not apply to parallel imports from the EEA.

-The Government has done what can to preserve the status quo in the draft SI.
-The one important change to flag is that owners of IP rights in the EEA will, following Brexit, be able to block the entry of parallel imports from the UK.
+The Government has done what it can to preserve the status quo in the SI, absent any agreement with the EU.
+The one important change to flag is that owners of EEA IP rights are able to block the entry of parallel imports from the UK and, to that extent, the exhaustion regime is asymmetric.
+The Government has plans for a formal consultation on the exhaustion regime in early 2021 and we will have to wait and see if this leads to any further changes.